kyliekru/CS221_Assignments/README.md

 # Image Block Manipulator

-This project is a C++ program designed to manipulate images by dividing them into blocks, performing various transformations on these blocks, and reassembling them into a final image.
+This project is a C++ program designed to manipulate images by dividing them into blocks, performing various simple transformations on these blocks, and reassembling them into a final image.
 The program leverages classes such as `Block` and `Chain` for handling and processing image data.

 ## Features